lizmat/articles/5to6-finalizing.md

 often goes much deeper, more like `A -> B -> C -> A`, where A, B and C are all keeping each other alive.

-To circumvent these situations in Perl 5, the concept of *weak reference* was developed.
+To circumvent these situations in Perl 5, the concept of a *weak reference* was developed.
 Although this *can* fix the circular reference issue, it has its performance implications, and doesn't fix the problem of having (and finding) circular references in the first place.
 You need to be able